 You likely know that exercise is important.
 But how much do you need, exactly?
-And how do stay motivated if exercise itself seems like a chore?
+And how do you stay motivated if exercise itself seems like a chore?
 If these are questions you have, here’s a quick breakdown so you can truly begin making exercise work for you.

 How Much Exercise Do We Need?

-General guidelines recommend that most adults get at least 30 minutes of moderate intensity exercise each day.
+General guidelines recommend that most adults get at least 30 minutes of moderate-intensity exercise each day.
 This can vary per person, but it’s a good guideline.
 Here’s a quick guide to exercise intensities: